-- A knowledgeable experienced profession that understands the purchase agreement and knows how to negotiate on your behalf.
+- A knowledgeable experienced professional that understands the purchase agreement and knows how to negotiate on your behalf.

 - Someone that knows where to find your buyer sooner, through proven advertising and marketing techniques.

-- Some people can’t afford the commission because the loan amount plus the commission is greater than the market value.
+- Some home owners can’t afford the commission because the loan amount plus the commission is greater than the market value.

-- Some people are agents, lawyers or seasoned sales people that have sold homes before.
+- There are loan officers, lawyers or seasoned sales people that have sold homes before.